kansal9/zap/doc/index.rst

-The run method operates on the datacube, and retains all of the data and methods necessary to process a final data cube in a python class named :class:`~zap.zclass`.
-You can elect to investigate the data product via the :class:`~zap.zclass`, and even reprocess the cube with a different number of eigenspectra per region.
+The run method operates on the datacube, and retains all of the data and methods necessary to process a final data cube in a python class named :class:`~zap.Zap`.
+You can elect to investigate the data product via the :class:`~zap.Zap`, and even reprocess the cube with a different number of eigenspectra per region.
 A workflow may go as follows:

 .. code-block:: python